leanhqn208-svg/E-commerce-Website-Analysis-User-Behavior/README.md

   **💡 Business Insights:**
   * **Focused Buyers vs Window Shoppers:** Non-purchasers view significantly more pages per user (~316-334 pages) compared to actual purchasers (~94-124 pages).
-This show that paying customers have high intent: they know exactly what they want, find it quickly, and check out.
+A user willing to click through 300+ pages wants to buy something (high intent), but they cannot find what they are looking for, or they are hitting out-of-stock roadblocks, broken filters, or a confusing site architecture.
+This also show that paying customers: they know exactly what they want, find it quickly, and check out.
-  * **Poor Discovery:** The high number of pageviews for non-purchasers suggests they are struggling to find the right product.
-They might be lost in navigation, endlessly comparing items.
+  * **Actionable Step:** Audit the search bar, filters, and categories to identify why non-purchasers are scrolling through 300+ pages without finding products

 <details>